ilyabodo/useful/README.md

 # Useful
-Personal collection of handy scripts or codeblocks
+### Personal collection of handy scripts or codeblocks

 Tensorflow - enable/disable gpu, warnings
+Google - Google cloud authentication from json
+Git - Update a forked repo from the original